 The water industry regulator, Ofwat, has requested that water companies share bioresources market information, and must publish this information annually from July 2018.

-Information for interested parties can be found on the links on the right hand side of this page.
+Information for interested parties can be downloaded here.
 We hope that this helps you to understand the scale and details of our operations and encourages organisations who might be interested, to get in touch by contacting us using the form below.

 Ofwat is changing its regulatory approach for water resources to promote market development and innovation.
 The opening of the water resources market in 2020 offers opportunities to deliver benefits for our customers.